 - Researchers at SUNY Binghamton (Garcia & Reiber, 2008) asked 311 students who'd experienced hook-ups if they felt happy with their most recent encounter—57% of women said they did, along with 82% of men.

 These studies also show that hook-up regret is most likely in one specific circumstance—intercourse when very drunk.
 As previously mentioned, about a third of hook-ups involve intercourse, and the participants are very drunk in around half of those.
-Which suggests that, post-hook-up, around 16% of young adults should primarily feel regret, while 84% probably feel differently.
+This suggests that, post-hook-up, around 16% of young adults should primarily feel regret, while 84% probably feel differently.

-Young adulthood is a time of sexual experimentation, and unfortunately many experiments fail.
+Young adulthood is a time of sexual experimentation, and unfortunately, many experiments fail.
 As I came of age in the late 1960s and early 1970s, I had a few flings I later regretted.
 That’s life.
 That’s also how young people learn to negotiate relationships.
 But I experienced no lasting scars and the same appears to be true for today’s hook-ups.

 Do Hook-Ups Threaten or Preclude Committed Relationships?

 Critics of casual sex consider hook-ups proof that young adults disdain committed relationships.
 On the contrary.
 When University of Louisville researchers (Owen & Fincham, 2011) asked 500 hook-up-experienced undergraduates how they felt about commitment, 65% of the women and 45% of the men said they hoped their hook-ups would lead to long-term relationships.
 In addition, 51% of the women and 42% of the men said that during hook-ups, they’d discussed the possibility of proceeding to greater commitment.